QUT-Digital-Observatory/coordination-network-toolkit/README.md

 ### Five types of coordination networks

+Briefly, the following network types are supported.
+For more information see the [documentation](docs/network_types.md)

 1. Co-retweet: reposting the same post
 2. Co-tweet: posting identical text
 3. Co-similarity: posting similar text (Jaccard similarity or user-defined)